useocl/use/documentation/documentation.md

 #### 1.4 Create Release

 Creates a new GitHub release that is accessible from the project page.
-This is done using this [release action](https://github.com/ncipollo/release-action).
+This is done using [release-action](https://github.com/ncipollo/release-action).

 #### 1.5 Create Bump Version Issue